invoiceninja/invoiceninja.github.io/source/docs/clients.md

 ### Overview

-The overview panel presents a quick look at the paid to date, and amount owing of a client, public and private notes about the client, followed by a list of interactive buttons to see a client-filtered list of any category.
+The overview panel presents a quick look at the paid to date, the outstanding balance of a client, public and private notes about the client, followed by a list of interactive buttons to see a client-filtered list of any category.

 You can select from **Groups, Invoices, Payments, Recurring Invoices, Quotes, Credits, Projects, Tasks, or Expenses**.
 Hover your mouse over one of these categories, and the icon will turn into a "plus" symbol; it is a clickable button to create a new invoice, quote, payment, etc.  On mobile devices, you can touch and hold anywhere on the button to create new, instead of viewing a client-filtered list.